 Helpful Tip from Hand Dyeing Yarn and Fleece by Gail Callahan: Cover your work surface with newspaper and spritz them with water.
 This will attract dry dye particles that may escape.

-How to Dye Yarn (Dye Methods for Wool)
+How to Dye Yarn (Dye Methods for Wool and other protein fibers)

 There are many different methods for creating hand dyed yarn such as hand painting, kettle dyeing, speckle and submersion dyeing, etc.